SuperagenticAI/agentvectordb/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers responsible for enforcement at [INSERT EMAIL].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers responsible for enforcement at policy@super-agentic.ai.
 All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution